larsonjj/generator-neopolitan/README.md

 Now you can run:

-- `gulp` for testing and building a production version of your site.
 - `gulp serve` for previewing your site/app on a development server.
-- `gulp serve:dist` for previewing a production version of your site/app.
+- `gulp serve --production` for previewing a production version of your site/app.
+- `gulp` for testing and building a development version of your site.
+- `gulp --production` same as `gulp` but builds a production version of your site.
 - `gulp test` for linting your scripts running unit tests.
 - `gulp test:e2e` for running end-to-end functional tests.